bahmutov/talks/dependencies-best-practices-node.md

 update ping - *to be started*

-Any help will be appreciated, contact via gleb.bahmutov@gmail.com or @bahmutov
+Any help will be appreciated, contact gleb.bahmutov@gmail.com or @bahmutov

 [slides-now-footer]: "@bahmutov"
 [slides-now-theme]: "full"